AkshayS21/Collaborate-and-Compete-Tennis-Project/report.md

 ### Randomness

-The OU Noise that is usually added to actions to generate more random states wasn't exploratory enough for this environment.
+The OU Noise that is usually used to randomize actions to generate more random states wasn't exploratory enough for this environment.
 Hence I made the actions 100% random by modifying a uniform distribution (0,1] to (-1 ,1] and randomly sampling actions from this distribution.
 This helped generate random consecutive states and made the algorithm much more exploratory.

 ### Attempts